Amazon Prime Day Sales Data ( 2015 to 2026 Data)

 Source: Amazon.

-Buy now pay later usage increased 20% during Prime Day
+Buy now pay later spending reached $2 billion during Prime Day 2026

 This shift highlights a growing trend of shoppers opting for flexible payment options to snag deals.
 Keep an eye on BNPL as it continues to reshape how people shop online.